js13kGames/flip-flop/README.md

 [Decktet][] game [Jacynth][].
 Chips function as cards, with colored LEDs for the suits.
 The starting layout is left up to the player and the probability of a chip changing when played is shown.
-Every fourth chip is automatically powered, adding tension and removing a decision point.
+Every fourth chip is automatically powered, removing a decision point and adding tension to the original rules.

 ### Technology ###